Bix (film)

 Bix is a 1991 Italian drama film directed by Pupi Avati and starring Bryant Weeks.
 The plot is about the final years of cornet player Bix Beiderbecke.
-It was entered into the 1991 Cannes Film Festival.
+It was an Official Selection premiering at the 1991 Cannes Film Festival.

 Plot

 Bryant Weeks plays American jazz cornetist Bix Beiderbecke in an account of his life.
+The film focuses on his conflicts with his family and his relations with the prominent jazz musicians of the 1920s, such as Hoagy Carmichael, Joe Venuti, Pee Wee Russell, Don Murray, and Paul Whiteman.
 Mark Sovel plays his friend and collaborator, saxophonist and bandleader Frankie Trumbauer.
-The film focuses on his conflicts with his family and his relations with the prominent jazz musicians of the 1920s, such as Hoagy Carmichael, Joe Venuti, Pee Wee Russell, Don Murray, and Paul Whiteman.

 The film opens in October 1931 in New York City, two months after the death of Bix Beiderbecke.
 His brother Burnie arrives in the city to meet Liza, who was to be the future bride of the deceased brother.
 His investigations of where Bix worked led him to the Italian-American violinist Joe Venuti, the trumpeter's only true friend and therefore unique in knowing the truth and the identity of the girl.
 Venuti, despite the initial hesitation, decides to help him in the investigation.
 He contacts the girl and convinces her to follow him to the trumpeter's hometown, Davenport, Iowa, thus fulfilling Bix's mother's desire, who is eager to meet her.

 During the long train journey, however, it turns out that Liza never met Bix.
 Venuti will take advantage of it to tell her, in addition to the way in which Bix came into contact with her, the short but intense life of his friend, who he had met by chance while trying to get an engagement in the Jean Goldkette orchestra.
 A series of flashbacks follow.
 Bix was hampered by the fact that he could not read music but played by ear.
 Bix achieved success when he performed and recorded with the orchestra of Frank Trumbauer who, despite his somewhat peculiar character, took him under his protective wing.

 The film ends with Bix's untimely death in 1931 in New York City.
 During the closing credits, photos of Bix and Liza are shown in the Beiderbecke family home alongside those of his father and mother.